 Christmas Bazaar – “Comfort and Joy Festival”

 This event involves every member of the parish and invites the broader community to celebrate with us as we prepare for the Christmas season.
-This year, the festival will be held on Saturday, December 3rd.
+In 2018, the festival will be held on Saturday, December 1st.

 The parish supports a number of outreach ministries, including (but not limited to):